vinceAmstoutz/tests-and-quality-tools/docs/phpunit.md

 `php bin/console make:test` and then type `KernelTestCase` or the short version :
 `php bin/console make:test KernelTestCase`.
-2. Specify the class name **according to the standard described in the command instructions**, in our study case: `\App\Tests\Repository\UserRepository`
+2. Specify the class name **according to the standard described in the command instructions**, in our study case:
+   1. Repository test : `\App\Tests\Repository\UserRepository`
+   2. Entity test : `\App\Tests\Entity\UserEntity`

-:bulb: This generates a class named `UserRepository.php` in the specified path.
+:bulb: This generates a test class named in the specified path with the KernelTestCase boilerplate.

 ## 3. Web tests cases (functional tests for controllers)